 - 3.1 The evidence base supporting each KLOE is, by its nature, mostly generic across the four areas Bournemouth and Poole, Dorset, Swindon and Wiltshire.
-It is important therefore that each LPS Committee also receives a quarterly report which will be an update on the specific outcomes that have been achieved within the Area.
-These outcomes are explained in a narrative for each KLOE supported by Key Performance Indicators. - 3.2 To effectively report on performance at a local level, we have developed a performance/activity management, monitoring and assurance system that provides for line of sight, integration and interrogation from workplace to Authority level.
-This approach is a key part of LPS meetings and provides our local communities with a means and understanding to engage and scrutinise the performance of their local services. - 3.3 Current Standing Orders require the formal publication of a written report prior to each meeting of the LPS Committee and Appendix A contains the quarterly report on performance for the Quarter 2 (1 July to 30 September 2018).
+It is important therefore that each Local Performance & Scrutiny Committee also receives a quarterly report which will be an update on the specific outcomes that have been achieved within the Area.
+These outcomes are explained in a narrative for each KLOE supported by Key Performance Indicators. - 3.2 To effectively report on performance at a local level, we have developed a performance/activity management, monitoring and assurance system that provides for line of sight, integration and interrogation from workplace to Fire Authority level.
+This approach is a key part of Local Performance & Scrutiny Meetings and provides our local communities with a means and understanding to engage and scrutinise the performance of their local services. - 3.3 Current Standing Orders require the formal publication of a written report prior to each meeting of the Local Performance & Scrutiny Committee and Appendix A contains the quarterly report on performance for the 1st Quarter (1 April 2017 - 30 June 2017).